pvcraven/2017_web_security/source/final/kyann/index.rst

 given a value, it is set to ``undefined``.

 Having an undefined answer when a function is called could cause errors, give an incorrect answer, or even crash the program.
-Programmers could find defaul parameters useful to help avoid these situations.
+Programmers could find default parameters useful to help avoid these situations.
 ES5 did have a way to set default parameters, but it was slightly complex and time consuming.
 The new ES6 version is much easier to use, and makes the code nicer to read.